tiborczuper/Brain-Cheeser/README.md

 - 🧩 Cheese pieces must not overlap mice or extend beyond the edge of the grid.
 - 🕳️ Empty holes are allowed when two cheese pieces with cut-outs are placed side by side.
 - 🚫 Half holes in the middle of the cheese are not permitted.
 They are only allowed at the edge of the board.
+- 💰 In Expert mode, placing a cheese slice deducts $10 from your starting budget.
+Plan your moves carefully!

 Each challenge has **only one correct solution**.